-The audited consolidated financial statements and the MD&A have been reviewed by the audit committee and approved by the Company's Board of Directors on May 26, 2022 These documents and more information about the Company are available on SEDAR at www.sedar.com.
+The unaudited condensed consolidated interim financial statements and the MD&A have been reviewed by the audit committee and approved by the Company's Board of Directors on August 24, 2022.
+These documents and more information about the Company are available on SEDAR at www.sedar.com.